learnlatex/learnlatex.github.io/en/help.md

    (or you may leave it in place and continue the rest of the lesson below).

-   Note that  **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexonline.cc` or `latex-on-http` sites provide any mechanism to save your document.
+   Note that **LaTeX Online** requires no login or signup of any sort so it is very convenient for small examples, but neither this site nor the `latexcgi`, `latexonline.cc` or `latex-on-http` sites provide any mechanism to save your document.
 Any changes that you make to the example are lost if you move off the page.

-   **Warning:** Displaying the PDF result in the page requires that your
-     browser has a built-in PDF viewer that can work in an `iframe`.
-     In mobile browsers where this is often not the case, you may be offered a dialog to download the result as `compile.pdf` which you can then view in your PDF reading app, or it may not work at all.
-     The exact behaviour depends on the details of browser and mobile operating system settings.
-You may prefer to use the **Overleaf** link in some cases.

 2. Use the **Overleaf** Service.
 The <button style="padding:0 1px;font-size:90%">Open in Overleaf</button>